citizenfx/natives/CAM/SetCamUseShallowDofMode.md

 void SET_CAM_USE_SHALLOW_DOF_MODE(Cam cam, BOOL toggle);
 ```

-Native seems to enable or disable the usage of a shallow DOF.
+Enables or disables the usage of a shallow DOF.
 Needs to be set to true to use `SetCamNearDof`, `SetCamFarDof`, etc. Doesn't need to be called every tick.

 ## Parameters
 * **cam**: